28 de março de 2026

 Activity in the Field of Gastronomy

-He has been a member of the Higher Council of AGAVI – Association for the Promotion of Gastronomy, Wines, Regional Products and Biodiversity since 2010.
+- member of the Higher Council of AGAVI – Association for the Promotion of Gastronomy, Wines, Regional Products and Biodiversity (Porto) since 2010;

-He served as consultant to the Association of Hotels, Restaurants and Similar Establishments of Portugal (AHRESP) (2014–2015) for the identification, classification and promotion of Portuguese cuisine restaurants abroad.
+- consultant to the Association of Hotels, Restaurants and Similar Establishments of Portugal (AHRESP) for the identification, classification, and promotion of Portuguese cuisine restaurants abroad (2014–2015);

-He was a member of the working group created by the Council of Ministers (1 April 2014) for the promotion of Portuguese gastronomy (2014–2015).
+- member of the working group created by the Council of Ministers (1 April 2014) for the promotion of Portuguese gastronomy (2014–2015);

 Other Current Activities